dertuxmalwieder/logpad.el/README.md

 ## Donations (optional)

-`logpad.el` is free software by the terms of the [WTFPL](http://www.wtfpl.net/txt/copying/).
+`logpad.el` is free software by the terms of the [MIT-0 license](LICENSE).
 As some people - including myself - like to contribute money for a good cause anyway, here are two possible options for you:

 ### Donate money to the nature: